 Our approach focuses on outpatient programs, including partial hospitalization (PHP) and intensive outpatient (IOP) care, which allow you to receive structured support while maintaining connections to your daily life.
 We also specialize in dual diagnosis treatment, addressing co-occurring mental health conditions like anxiety or depression that often accompany substance use.

-Through behavioral therapies like cognitive behavioral therapy (CBT), you’ll learn valuable coping skills to manage triggers and prevent relapse.
+Through behavioral therapies like cognitive behavioral therapy (CBT), you will learn valuable coping skills to manage triggers and prevent relapse.
 And with telehealth services available across Indiana, getting help has never been more accessible.
-You don’t have to do this alone.
+You do not have to do this alone.
 A confidential conversation with our team comes with no obligation, just support.
-Knowing how long it takes to recover from Adderall addiction can provide hope and a clear path forward.

-Looking for Adderall addiction treatment after snorting Adderall?
+Looking for Adderall addiction treatment after possibly smoking or snorting Adderall?

 It takes courage to acknowledge that something needs to change.
-The risks of snorting Adderall, from overdose to long-term addiction, are serious, but they don’t have to be the final word.
+The risks of snorting Adderall, from overdose to long-term addiction, are serious, but they do not have to be the final word.
 Healing begins with understanding the problem and reaching out for support.
 With the right care, you can address the root causes of substance use and build a foundation for a healthier, more fulfilling life.
-If you’re ready to take that first step, our team at Red Ribbon Recovery Indiana is here to help.
+If you are ready to take that first step, our team at Red Ribbon Recovery Indiana is here to help.
 Give us a call at (317) 707-9848 or contact us online to start a confidential conversation today.
-You deserve a future free from addiction, and we’re here to walk alongside you on that journey.
+You deserve a future free from addiction, and we are here to walk alongside you on that journey.

 We are here to help you or a loved one find addiction treatment near you.